IanBellomy/Zoomy/README.md

 - The contents are not constrained to the viewing area.
 - Doesn't do tossing/flicking.
 - If user leaves image zoomed out / scaled down, default behavior is to recenter and zoom to 1x.
+- No dependencies.
+(Though you might need a polyfil for PointerEvents.)

 **Warning**: